resolving/ruby-code-autoreloader/README.md

 the **_Classes/Modules_** that will be used for `Reloading` (e.g. will be added to `autoloaded_classes`), **should have** **the same last module names** as the **`files name`** too. **Otherwise** it will not be included for `Reloading` and **will be loaded only once** at the start.
-That's because it's hard to track what modules was loaded from the file as they might have their own `require` libs inside.
+That's because it's hard to track what modules/classes was loaded from the file as they might have their own hidden dependencies/libs inside, and we can't track in what path they were defined.

 For example we have this file `app/endpoint_flux/endpoints/users/create.rb` in specified dir `app/endpoint_flux/endpoints`, then Class/Module defined inside should has the name `Create` as **the last module name**,